NiamhG42/GameTools-Final-Project/README.md

 * Made a simple menu screen and a screen to explain the game's controls

 * Changed layout of racetrack (corners were too tight and hard to turn)

+* Game now has a timer and displays the current time.